neochiken/Merethic/README.md

 | Minimum     | 450GB         | SATA SSD            |
 | Recommended | 600GB         | NVMe SSD            |

+Your installation must be on an ***internal*** SSD.
+External SSDs are too slow for modlists to run from.

 ## Non-Nexus Mods
 I recommend you download all of the non-Nexus hosted mods before starting the Wabbajack install.
 Links to all of these mods can be found on the [GitHub Wiki](https://github.com/iAmMe27/Merethic/wiki).